SVP, Corporate Communications

 Corporate Protection Australia Group

 Brisbane-based CPA Group (www.cpagroup.com.au) provides premium corporate (human and asset) protection to the oil and gas, mining, maritime and critical infrastructure industries.
 As the company began to diversify and expand overseas, with seven subsidiaries in four countries and three currencies, it quickly realised that MYOB was incapable of supporting its business growth.
 Given that MYOB does not provide multi-currency or multi-language functionality, the company turned to NetSuite's cloud-based solution in 2013 to power its financial operations, ERP, payroll and timesheet activities as well as video conference call capabilities.
-With a cloud-based system, CPA Group has now been able to take its accounting processes offshore, leveraging the benefits of access anytime, from any device to reduce accounting costs by approximately five sixths.
+With a cloud-based system, CPA Group has now been able to take its accounting processes offshore, leverage the benefits of access anytime, from any device to reduce accounting costs by approximately five sixths.
 Time spent closing out financial reporting periods has been slashed and the deployment has enabled CPA Group to go entirely paperless.
 The company expects to expand into further territories and NetSuite OneWorld is able to seamlessly and rapidly accommodate additional languages and currencies as required.

 "NetSuite has paid for itself because of the quick implementation," said Alonso Vargas, chief financial officer of Corporate Protection Australia.
 He continued, "The biggest value add for us is the fact that we can now produce accounts on a weekly basis at the push of a button.
 Since deploying NetSuite we have gone completely paperless and have slashed the man hours spent compiling financial reports and analysis.
 Furthermore, as a time and expense based business, it has made a huge difference to our expanding employee base in terms of time spent completing timesheets, policy and procedure requirements."